Early Action

 Students applying as first-year degree-seeking students who wish to learn of their admission decision by late December may apply by November 1 under the Early Action program.
 Applicants admitted under Early Action have until May 1 to pay an acceptance fee and do not have to make a binding commitment to attend the university.

 Some Early Action candidates will be deferred until the admissions office has reviewed all first-year applicants for fall admission.
 Deferred applications are automatically reviewed again and decisions are generally released by early March.
 Early Action candidates may also be denied admission and do not have the option of reapplying for entry as a regular decision candidate.
-Early Action applicants may also be offered the wait list, spring semester (Winter Cat) admission or an invitation to the Catamount Advance program after review is complete in early March.
+Early Action applicants may also be offered the waitlist or spring semester (Winter Cat) admission after review is complete in early March.

-Some Early Decision candidates will be deferred until the admissions office has reviewed all first-year applicants for fall admission.
+Some Early Decision I candidates will be deferred until the admissions office has reviewed all first-year applicants for fall admission.
 Deferred applications are released from a binding decision, automatically reviewed again and decisions are generally released by early March.
-Early Decision candidates may also be denied admission and do not have the option of reapplying for entry as a regular decision candidate.
-Early Decision applicants may also be offered the wait list, spring semester (Winter Cat) admission or an invitation to the Catamount Advance program after review is complete in early March.
+Early Decision I candidates may also be denied admission and do not have the option of reapplying for entry as a regular decision candidate.
+Early Decision applicants may also be offered the waitlist or spring semester (Winter Cat) admission after review is complete in early March.

 Regular Decision

 Students may apply as first-year degree-seeking students by January 15 for consideration for fall semester entrance.
 Students who complete their application for admission will be notified of an admissions decision by early March.
-Regular decision applicants who are not admitted into the fall semester may be denied admission, offered the waitlist, spring semester (Winter Cat) admission, or an invitation to the Catamount Advance program.
+Regular decision applicants who are not admitted into the fall semester may be denied admission, offered the waitlist or spring semester (Winter Cat) admission.

-Spring Admission (Winter Cat) for Early Action, Early Decision or Regular Decision applicants
+Spring Admission (Winter Cat) for Early Action, Early Decision I or Regular Decision applicants

 Selected students who apply for fall admission may be offered admission beginning in the spring semester.
 Admission offers for spring admission are subject to college or school space availability.
 Students offered spring admission (Winter Cat) will be asked to confirm their intention to enroll by May 1.
 Winter Cat students may enroll in college coursework in the fall, but may not enroll as a matriculated student elsewhere.
 Students who applied for fall and were offered admission as a Winter Cat may not defer their admission to a future semester; they will need to reapply.